shadowlack/shadowlack-core-book/culture/customs-traditions.md

 ## Egg shells

-It is very common for the parents of a Ramathian to keep the egg shells that their offspring hatched from (if they are an egg-producing race).
+It is very common for the parents of a Ramathian to keep the egg shells that their offspring hatched from (if they are an egg-producing species).
 The shell of a new hatchling is said to have magical properties and is used as a base for many powerful spells.
 The larger the shell fragment, the more powerful it is said to be.
 Many Ramathians keep their offspring’s shell fragments and end up getting them encased and put on display in their living rooms.
 Upon death, these egg shells will often be turned into the focal point of shrines deep within family tombs.

 ## Being a good host